slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-3.1.md

 ### Nails

-My grandma was about 24 when she and my grandpa (different Yura) had to immigrate to Samarkand.
+My grandma was about 24 when she and my grandpa (different Yura, a year younger) had to immigrate to Samarkand.
 She was a German language teacher, before my uncle was born.
 She didn't know German, but she knew Yiddish, so she accepted the job, since Yiddish is close to German.
 Later, she was a teacher of two separate fields, Russian language, and literature, and later, an academic principal of a school and continued teaching.

 At old age, she had long grey hair, down to even her waist or hips.
 She curled it up behind her head, in a very elegant/pretty bun, with hair pins.